 - A bowl you don’t really care about or are willing to clean up

-After you have your design, just dip your pumpkin and pull out!
+After you have your design, just dip your pumpkin and pull it out!

-I decided to do the top and bottom of a few, so I would dip the bottom, then dry it off (I used a hair dryer), then poked a fork through the bottom and used the fork handle to dip the top of the pumpkin on the other side.
+I decided to do the top and bottom of a few, so I would dip the bottom, then dry it off (I used a hair dryer), then poke a fork through the bottom and use the fork handle to dip the top of the pumpkin on the other side.

 I also tried orange and some sparkly nail polish but I didn’t love that sparkly nail polish marbling as much.

 Plus check out how to Marble Dip a Mason Jar here:

 Btw, I don’t know if there is such a thing as 99-cent nail polish, but if there is, stock up.
 This was totally fun and I plan on picking up some more pumpkins to do a mini patch.

 Q: Do I need to seal the paint on the marbled pumpkin?

 A: No, the nail polish hardens really well and makes a nice finish on the pumpkin.
 It will last long past the season.

 Q: Why do I need to use water to marble a pumpkin?